sayanadhi03/data-anlyzer/README.md

 - Load CSV/Excel datasets from the command line
 - Data cleaning (remove nulls, handle duplicates, column renaming)
 - Summary statistics (mean, median, std, min, max)
-- Group by any column
-- Filter rows by custom conditions
+- Group by any column and filter rows by conditions
-- Visualizations: line, bar, histogram, and pie charts
+- Visualizations: line, bar (with annotations), histogram, and pie charts
+- PDF reports: append charts and include titles/descriptions per chart
+- Correlation analysis: export correlation.csv and correlation heatmap
 - Export results as CSV and charts as PNG (all saved in `/reports`)
 - Extensible, modular codebase for future enhancements